elimity-com/insights-sdk/README.md

 # Elimity Insights SDK

-This repository contains a Go and NodeJS package to simplify the implementation of various interactions with Elimity Insights servers.
+This repository contains a Go, NodeJS and Python package to simplify the implementation of various interactions with Elimity Insights servers.

 ## Usage